-The DDP Incoterms is one of the 11 Incoterms® rules set by the International Chamber of Commerce.
+The DDP Incoterms® is one of the 11 Incoterms® rules set by the International Chamber of Commerce.
 Read the full set of Incoterms® Rules here.
-In this guide, you’ll learn all about DDP, what it means, and if it’s the right option for you.
+In this guide, you’ll learn all about the meaning of DDP (Delivered Duty Paid) and if it’s the right option for you.

-DDP is the term that places the maximum responsibility on the seller, and the least on the buyer.
+DDP Incoterms® (Delievered Duty Paid) places the maximum responsibility on the seller, and the least on the buyer.
 Under the DDP Incoterms®, the seller assumes all responsibilities and costs, including import clearance and payment of taxes and/or import duty (e.g. VAT, GST), for delivering the goods to the named place of destination.
 The ‘named place’ is the agreed place between the seller and buyer where the delivery will take place and is usually on the seller’s own premises.
 Essentially, the seller is responsible for the entire process, apart from paying for the goods, which is, of course, the buyer’s responsibility.